ds17f/ynab-usaa-csv-formatter/README.md

 ```

 ## Usage
 The script is currently hard coded to look for `./sample.csv` as the input and `./output.csv` as the output.
+It will also produce a `./output.ofx` file.

 ```bash
 $> ls